someparsa/bulls-and-cows/README.md

 ## Requirements
 `Python 3.10+` is used to develop the code but there are not any specific libraries, packages and classes called when using the code.
 The only package used is the `random` which is initially installed when you install the python on your system.

+As long as the user works with a python code, the game can be played on any operatingn system, like linux, windows, etc.

 ## Development
 The functions developed in this code can be edited to be used in TKinter or any other GUI system.
 The current code only needs a terminal to interact with the user.